Meet our current and former postgraduate students, and find out about their research topics.

 Gerrard is a graduate of the University of Auckland (MA) and Victoria University (MLIS).
 Since 2006 he has worked for the Cabinet Office, Department of the Prime Minister and Cabinet.
 Between 1853 and 1876 New Zealand experimented with a federal system of government under which most public services were provided by provincial councils.
 The Constitution Act 1852 provided councils with limited legislative powers, and each council was governed by an elected executive council and supported by a public service.
 Using the example of the Wellington Provincial Council, Gerrard's research will examine the council's executive decision-making processes and the development of provincial administrative systems and structures.

 MA Candidate, New Zealand Studies

-Ethan was born on the Kapiti Coast and brought up in Auckland.
+Ethan was born on the Kapiti Coast and grew up in Auckland and Sydney.
 He completed his History Honours degree at the University of Sydney in 2016, where his thesis was awarded the Charles Brunsdon Fletcher Prize for Pacific History.
 Ethan’s research interests centre on the politics of activism and culture, particularly in postcolonial nation states.
 His Honours thesis was a history of biculturalism in New Zealand, focusing on biculturalism’s impact on the public service under the Fourth Labour Government (1984-1990).
-His Master’s thesis with the Stout Research Centre will continue this project, particularly exploring the role of activists-turned-bicultural consultants during this period and into the 1990s.
+His Master’s thesis with the Stout Research Centre will build upon this project, exploring the role of activists-turned-bicultural consultants during the 1980s and 1990s.

 Charlotte Thompson Darling